nim-lang/Nim/doc/manual.rst

 There are 2 kinds of iterators in Nim: *inline* and *closure* iterators.
 An `inline iterator`:idx: is an iterator that's always inlined by the compiler leading to zero overhead for the abstraction, but may result in a heavy increase in code size.

+Caution: the body of a for loop over an inline iterator is inlined into each ``yield`` statement appearing in the iterator code, so ideally the code should be refactored to contain a single yield when possible to avoid code bloat.

 Inline iterators are second class citizens;
 They can be passed as parameters only to other inlining code facilities like templates, macros and other inline iterators.